getify/You-Dont-Know-JS/scope-closures/ch5.md

 The TDZ (temporal dead zone) error is strange and frustrating when encountered.
 Fortunately, TDZ is relatively straightforward to avoid if you're careful to place `let` / `const` declarations at the top of any scope.

-After overcoming these stumbling blocks of variable scope, the next chapter examines what factors impact our decisions to locate variable declarations in specific scopes, especially nested blocks.
+As you successfully navigate these twists and turns of variable scope, the next chapter will lay out the factors that impact our decisions to locate declarations in specific scopes, especially nested blocks.